biopragmatics/oquat/docs/unknowns/source/caro.md

 # caro

-## `CAROC` (1)
+## `CAROC`

+There are 1 usages of `CAROC` in `caro`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CAROC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CAROC).

 | curie                 |   usages | nodes                                                       |
 |-----------------------|----------|-------------------------------------------------------------|
 | CAROC:Brownsville2014 |        1 | [CARO:0000000](http://purl.obolibrary.org/obo/CARO_0000000) |

-## `FBC` (1)
+## `FBC`

+There are 1 usages of `FBC` in `caro`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FBC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FBC).

 | curie   |   usages | nodes                                                                                                                    |
 |---------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | FBC:DOS |        2 | [CARO:0002003](http://purl.obolibrary.org/obo/CARO_0002003), [CARO:0010005](http://purl.obolibrary.org/obo/CARO_0010005) |

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `caro`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|